arteeh/silvercore/README.md

 This is essentially Fedora Silverblue, but with the following differences:

-- Baked in extensions are mostly removed.
+- Baked in extensions are removed.
 You can install extensions using the Extension Manager app
 - Baked in apps are mostly removed.
-All apps are Flatpaks with the exception of the file manager, settings app, app store and the Disks app
+All apps are Flatpaks with the exception of Settings, Software, Disks and the file manager
-- Yafti runs on initial startup, in which you can quickly install apps including a selection of my favourites
+- Yafti runs on initial startup, in which you can quickly install apps including a selection of my favorites
 - Docker and Tailscale are included

 There's an NVIDIA version which includes its drivers, and there's a server version that excludes the desktop and apps.